flowxo/coding-challenges/birthdays-frontend.md

 The aim is to create a user interface that allows you to keep track of birthdays.

-Note that this is a front-end focused variant on our main (birthdays challenge)[birthdays.md].
+Note that this is a front-end focused variant on our main [birthdays challenge](birthdays.md).
 Please make sure you don't get the two confused!

 When you open the page, you'll be able to see whose birthdays are today, or coming up in the next 2 weeks.
 It will also tell you how old they are (or will be).